 I also got super hard core into cooking.
 I love food!!!
 I love cooking food and baking.
 What was interesting was that I began to love the feeling I had when I cooked food for people and they enjoyed it more than the act of creating a song and releasing it.
 I wrote a blog post about my observations that delves deeper into some of my feelings if you want to read it (click here).

 Jem and I got involved with some local entrepreneurs and are continuing to see how we can delve into business here in Uganda as we learn the ropes of our new country.
 A secret passion of mine for years has been the web space.
 I got the bug when I lived in the San Francisco Bay area and websites were a 'new thing'.
 I've always kept up with the latest web development technology as I've been able to and pretty much every website you have seen for natalie-brown.com was designed by me!
 I started a business some years ago with Jeremy and the help of some friends offering website design/development and graphic design services.
 As we have done projects over the years, I have realized I wanted to do something a bit more niche oriented to do with female entrepreneurs.
-I am working on a new project/service called Webgyrl that I hope to launch before summer 2017 to serve this niche.
+I am working on a new project/service called Webgyrl that I hope to launch before the end of 2017 to serve this niche.

 It's 2017 now.
 I've done a lot of thinking.
 I've checked off some bucket list items like seeing the Rift Valley, feeding giraffes and checking out orphaned elephants.
 I've lived in 2 countries on a brand new continent.
 I've met tons of new people and have had a lot of amazing, eye opening, new experiences.
 I've baked, I've cooked, I've coded, I've had meetings with entrepreneurs.
 And now I feel called back to music.
 I don't quite know yet where that will go in this new phase.
 I know that I want to have music in the mix.
 Music is me.
 I am music.
 But what I have learned in the past few years is that I am more than music.
 I have also learned that it's probably not healthy to hyperfocus on one pursuit for your entire life.
 As my Mum would say, 'sometimes you can't see the forest for the trees'.
 My Mum was right.
 I have been staring at the same trees for so long, I haven't explored the forest.
 My 'forest' has been replaced by Palm trees, which is so totally OK with me... and I am taking time to explore new things.